notarun/nestjs/README.md

 </p>

 ## Description
-Personal NestJS template with NestJS + MikroORM + nestjs-console.
+Personal NestJS template with NestJS + MikroORM + nestjs-console + eta.

 > Only MySQL is supported